 If you don’t already know, hairs are made of a type of protein known as keratin.
 Unfortunately, most people are not getting in enough protein.
 To benefit your hair and overall health functions, be sure to have a good portion of lean meats and high-protein foods throughout your meals.

 Natural DHT blockers can also be found in fruits.
-Various fruits like tomato and watermelon contains Lycopene, which prevents the formation of DHT by lowering 5-AR enzymes in the body.
+Various fruits like tomato and watermelon contains Lycopene, which prevents the formation of Dihydrotestosterone by lowering 5-AR enzymes in the body.

 For one, excessive drinking greatly reduces the levels of zinc in the body.
 Other factors include lowering levels of vitamins B, C and folic acid; All of which are important components to healthy hair.